captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 Were you ever in a band?
+36
 I bet you were in a band.
 ---
 ## ROBYN:
 Sort of, when I was in college.
 ---
 ## SHARON:
-anew it!!
+I lmew it!!
 ---
 ## ROBYN:
 I told this girl that I was in a band to impress her.
 Then she asked me out, and I actually had to be in a band.
 (They're laughing together.
 Then:)
 ---
 ## SHARON: